auth0/docs/articles/libraries/lock/v10/configuration.md

 #### sso {Boolean}

 Tells Lock to use or not the Single Sign On session created by Auth0 so it can prompt the user to login with the last logged in user.
-The Auth0 session is not tied to this value since it depends on the client's or tenant' settings.
+The Auth0 session is not tied to this value since it depends on the client's or tenant's settings.

 ::: warning
 Failing to set this to true will result in multifactor authentication not working correctly.